TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 #### Current Architecture

-Follow this approach to configure the plugin for Backstage deployments using the current architecture (v1.18.0 onwards).
+Follow this approach to configure the plugin for Backstage deployments using the current architecture (from Backstage v1.18.0).

 Add this line to the Backstage `packages/backend/src/index.ts` file: